Homemade Cadbury Cream Cookie Cups

 The first day of spring should be celebrated, don’t you think?
-St. Patrick’s Day is fun and all but thankfully Target breaks out the Cadbury Cream Eggs on February 15th.
-Seriously, how many of us have bought the infamous eggs for our childrens’ Easter baskets only to buy them again (and again) to cover our transgressions?
+St. Patrick’s Day is fun and all but thankfully, Target breaks out the cream eggs in January.
+Seriously, how many of us have bought the infamous eggs for our children’s Easter basket only to buy them again (and again) to cover our transgressions?

 Cadbury Cream Cookie Cups Recipe

-- Prepare your favorite chocolate chip cookie dough.
-Spray a muffin pan with nonstick spray and add about 3 Tablespoons of dough to each muffin well.
-Bake for 13-15 minutes until golden.
-Let cool 15 minutes in the pan.
+- SPRAY a muffin tin with nonstick spray.
+PRESS 2-3 tablespoons of dough onto the bottom of 12 muffin cups.
+BAKE for 13-15 minutes until golden.
+Let cool for 15 minutes in the pan.
 The middle will sink in.
-To help it along you can press a small glass (or spice jar) into the well to create a cookie cup.
-While the cookies are warm but firm use the tips of your fingers to gently twist the cookie cups up and out of the pan.
-Let cool completely.
+To help it along, you can press a small glass (or spice jar) into the well to create an indentation.
+While the cookies are warm but still firm, use the tips of your fingers to gently twist the cookie cups up and out of the pan.
+Let COOL completely.

-- In the bowl of your mixer combine corn syrup, butter, and vanilla until smooth.
-Slowly add powdered sugar and mix until incorporated.
+- In the bowl of your mixer, COMBINE corn syrup, butter, and vanilla until light in color.
+Slowly add powdered sugar and mix until smooth.

-- Remove about 1/4 of the cream and dye with yellow food coloring.
+- REMOVE 1/4 of the cream and dye with yellow food coloring.
+Set aside.

-- Pour white cream into the cookie cups.
-Finish off with a small drop of yellow cream.
+- POUR or scoop the white cream into the cookie cups.
+Finish off with a small dollop of yellow cream.

 - Use a standard size cupcake or muffin tin.